andreasjordan/PowerShell-for-DBAs/PostgreSQL/README.md

 ### Devart dotConnect for PostgreSQL 8.0 Express

-I use the free Express edition of dotConnect by DevArt in my lab, as this is an easy to install client.
-See my install script [Client.ps1](Client.ps1) in this folder for details on how to run an unattended installation.
+You can use the free Express edition of dotConnect by DevArt, as this is an easy to install client.
+You will find further details in the 2023-01 release of this repository.

 Works with PowerShell 5.1 and PowerShell 7.2 on Windows.